tagohd/mono/Chat Logs/2023 Chat Logs/(6) June 2023 Chat Logs.md

 >yes go to sleep please

 \[...\]
+%%
+Sudosays:: Links to Mana Plane instead of Mana
+%%
 S:
 >Alright, but just one more thing.
-For some reason I am imagining the [[Mana|mana]] plane being like this:
+For some reason I am imagining the [[Mana Plane|mana plane]] being like this:
 >![[fma truth.jpeg]]
 >Or maybe like this:
 >![[squidward.png]]